Mircea-s-classes/ai-hardware-project-proposal-ai-hardware-wima/README.md

 A convolutional neural network (CNN) is trained to classify ASL hand gestures from grayscale images.
 The trained model is **partially offloaded to FPGA hardware** by accelerating the first convolutional block using a **custom HLS-generated IP core**, while the remaining layers execute on the ARM processor.

-> **Project status:** Actively in progress.
-All remaining objectives and benchmarks will be completed and added as development progresses.

 ---